-Idea Journal Assignment #1:
+Idea Journal Assignment #1: SIX SOMETHINGS

-YOUR TASK: Create a series of 6 (six) OBSERVATIONAL* graphite pencil drawings of six types of one thing.
+YOUR TASK: Create a series of 6 (six) OBSERVATIONAL* coloured pencil drawings of six types of one thing.
 For example, draw six different frogs.
 Or six different famous statues.
 Or six different chocolate bars.
 Or six of your relatives.

 Each drawing should be fully developed, and a minimum 3” X 3”, which is about the size of the palm of your hand... drawn in your idea journal.
 They can be on separate pages, or on one page - however you want!
 Each drawing must be in full colour, and should demonstrate the coloured pencil blending techniques we have been practicing together in class.
 If you want to start by drawing it lightly with graphite pencil that's okay!
 Just remember that it will end up being a coloured drawing so don't do any shading with your graphite pencil.

 * Remember that in order to create an accurate observational drawing, you must LOOK at the thing (either in real life, or on a photograph) while drawing it, paying attention to its proportions, position, colours / values, etc.